top of page

 Through life’s circumstances of growing up through an uprising in Myanmar, immigrating to Australia as an eight year old with nothing but our suitcases, growing up and trying to find my place in the world, resilience is a skill I had developed early on in life.
 However, you don’t need adversity to develop this critical skill, like a muscle you can train to become more resilient.

-Resilience is typically defined as the capacity to recover (and become stronger) in the face of adversity.
 Resilience is not a trampoline, where you’re down one moment and then bounce back up.
 It’s more like climbing a mountain (sometimes without a trail map).
 It takes time, strength, and help from the people around you.
 You will experience setbacks along the way and eventually you reach the summit and look back at how far you’ve come.

 Navigating work and life in a complex and uncertain world can be like climbing a mountain without a map and high levels of resilience is required.
 Research indicates that when we have high levels of resilience, we have more capacity to cope with and manage demanding conditions more effectively which prevents exhaustion and burnout.